-The Department of Veteran Affairs has been helping veterans and their families qualify for home loans since 1944.
+The Department of Veterans Affairs has been helping veterans and their families qualify for home loans since 1944.
 These loans are not issued by the VA but rather through banks and lenders.
 However, the VA does guarantee each qualified loan.

-There are many benefits to taking out a VA loan as opposed to a traditional mortgage.
+There are many benefits to taking out a VA loan as opposed to a conventional mortgage.
 Applicants can apply for a mortgage with no down payment and you don’t have to purchase private mortgage insurance (PMI).

-You’ll likely get a lower interest rate than you would with a traditional mortgage.
+You’ll likely get a lower interest rate than you would with a conventional mortgage.
 And you can qualify for a mortgage even if you only have fair credit.

 Do I qualify for a VA loan?